 What is Keratoconus?

-Keratoconus, often referred to as ‘KCN’, is a non-inflammatory eye condition in which the typically round dome-shaped cornea progressively thins and weakens, causing the development of a cone-like bulge and optical irregularity of the cornea.
-This causes ‘static’ in your vision and can result in significant visual impairment.
+Keratoconus, often referred to as ‘KCN’, is a non-inflammatory eye condition.
+Typically the cornea progressively thins and weakens causing the development of a cone-like bulge and optical irregularity.
+This causes distortion of your vision and can result in significant visual impairment.

 - Distortion of vision

 - May lead to corneal transplant in severe cases

 You can find more information from the National Keratoconus Foundation at www.NKCF.org

 schedule a consultation